MariusSeidenthal/zebrafish_angle_analysis/README.md

-# zebrafish_angle_analysis
+# Zebrafish Angle Analysis
 Analysis of zebrafish bending angle during free swimming.
-Based on WormRuler.
+Based on WormRuler (https://github.com/dvettkoe/wormruler).
 ## Overview
 This is an open-source python based video analysis tool to analyze the bending angle of _Danio Rerio_, developed by Marius Seidenthal as part of his PhD thesis in the Gottschalk Lab, Goethe University Frankfurt, Germany.